darrianbaldric/vigilant-security-site/README.md

 # vigilant-security-site
-The office website of Vigilant Security.
+The official website of Vigilant Security.
 A Website which is a dedicated source of truth for products to protect your online presense.